Integrated Approaches to Testing and Assessment

-NICEATM and scientists with the U.S. Environmental Protection Agency (EPA) developed an integrated testing strategy that combines data from 18 high throughput screening assays with a mathematical model to identify chemicals with the potential to interact with the estrogen receptor pathway.
+NICEATM validated an integrated testing strategy developed by EPA that combines data from 18 high throughput screening assays with a computational model to identify chemicals with the potential to interact with the estrogen receptor.
 Use of this integrated testing strategy (described in Browne et al. 2015) has been accepted by the EPA as an alternative to three assays currently used in its Endocrine Disruptor Screening Program Tier I battery.

-Similarly, NICEATM and EPA scientists developed an integrated testing strategy that combines data from 11 high throughput screening assays with a mathematical model to identify chemicals with the potential to interact with the androgen receptor pathway.
-The EPA is currently considering whether this approach (described in Kleinstreuer et al. 2017) is potentially useful for replacement of existing tests currently required in the Endocrine Disruptor Screening Program.
+Similarly, NICEATM and EPA have developed an integrated testing strategy that combines data from 11 high throughput screening assays with a computational model to identify chemicals with the potential to interact with the androgen receptor.
+EPA is currently considering whether this approach (described in Kleinstreuer et al. 2017) is potentially useful for replacement of existing tests currently required in the Endocrine Disruptor Screening Program.